kartikeyasoft/Docker/Commonly Used Docker Commands/README.md

-### **commonly used Docker commands**, along with examples for each.
+### **Commonly used Docker commands**, along with examples for each.
 These examples are practical and easy to follow.

 ---